pepkit/divcfg/README.md

   singularity_args: --bind /ext:/ext
 ```

 These singularity compute packages look just like the typical ones, but just change the `submission_template` to point to the new containerized templates described in the previous section, and then they add the `singularity_args` variable, which is what will populate the `{SINGULARITY_ARGS}` variable in the template.
-Here we've used these to mount particular file systems the container will need.
+Here we've used these to bind (mount) particular file systems the container will need.
 You can use these to pass along any environment-specific settings to your singularity container.

 With this setup, if you want to run a singularity container, just specify `--compute singularity_slurm` or `--compute singularity_local` and it will use the appropriate template.